 What to Do:

-• Inspect the area for roof leaks, plumbing issues, or HVAC condensation.
+- Examine the area for roof leaks, plumbing problems, or HVAC condensation.

 Warped or Buckled Flooring